Before You Move In

 Preparing to Move Out

-Many apartments offer a move out packet detailing the expectations for cleaning and vacating the apartment.
-If not, be sure to remove all property, garbage and stray items, clean thoroughly, and check the lease for specific requirements like professional carpet cleaning.
+Many apartments offer a move-out packet detailing the expectations for cleaning and vacating the apartment.
+If not, be sure to remove all property, garbage, and stray items, wash thoroughly, and check the lease for specific requirements, such as professional carpet cleaning.
 If your landlord offers a walk-through, take advantage after you have cleaned.
-The landlord will alert you to any problems while you still have time to fix them.
+The landlord will let you know of any issues while you still have time to address them.

 Refund Time

-The landlord is required to send your security deposit refund and an itemized list of damages for any amounts withheld within 30 days after you turn in your keys and provide your forwarding address.
-If you think the charges are unreasonable, write your landlord a letter or email disputing the charges.
-Be specific and keep the tone professional.
-If you are unable to work it out with your landlord, seek the advice of an attorney to explore your options.
+The landlord is required to send your security deposit refund, along with an itemized list of damages for any amounts withheld, within 30 days after you return your keys and provide your forwarding address.
+If you think the charges are unreasonable, please write a letter or email to your landlord disputing the charges.
+Could you be specific and maintain a professional tone?
+If you are unable to work it out with your landlord, you can go ahead and seek the advice of an attorney to explore your options.

 Every situation is different.
 This website is meant to give you only general information, not specific legal advice.
 For legal advice, consult an attorney.